 - Written by Heather Jeffcoat, DPT

-Healthline reached out to Heather Jeffcoat for her expert opinion on anorgasmia
+Healthline reached out to Heather Jeffcoat for what you need to know about anorgasmia

 Wait, what’s anorgasmia?

 Anorgasmia is defined as the inability to achieve orgasm, despite sufficient sexual stimulation and is associated with personal distress,” says Dr. Heather Jeffcoat, a doctor of physical therapy who specializes in sexual dysfunction, pain, and incontinence, and author of “Sex Without Pain: A Self-Treatment Guide to the Sex Life You Deserve.

 Those last four words are important: associated with personal distress.